What Nepalese Food Is Like + 12 Traditional Nepali Dishes You Must Try

 Raksi, on the other hand, is mostly brewed from millet.
 It is translucent and stronger in alcohol content.
 You can try this bona fide Newari traditional distilled alcoholic beverage in the most authentic way, which is from a clay pot.
 Mind you that a few sips can make you lose control quicker than you think.

-I hope this post has left you smiling and given you a better idea of the type of food and the most popular + traditional dishes consumed throughout this beautiful country.
+I hope this post has left you smiling and given you a better idea of the type of food from Nepal and the most popular + traditional dishes consumed throughout this beautiful country.

 I’m willing to bet you’re pretty hungry for some tasty Nepalese food right about now.